 What is 3D Printing?

-The process of 3D printing begins with a reservoir of raw material.
-3D printing is an additive manufacturing process whereby raw material is added onto a stationary plate, little by little, to build the desired object dictated by computer-aided design (CAD) software.
-In dentistry, 3D printing is used to accurately manufacture precise-fitting restorations and restoration components from various types of resins.
-The printed components are then manually processed by the laboratory technician to form the final dental appliance suitable for long-term use in the oral environment.
+The process of digital 3D printing dental applications begins with a reservoir of raw resin in liquid form.
+3D Printing is an additive manufacturing process whereby material is incrementally added onto a stationary plate to build the desired object dictated by computer-aided design software.
+Dental 3D Printing is used to accurately manufacture precisely fitting restorations and restorative components and surgical guides from various types of light-cured resins.
+Printed parts then undergo post-production processing by hand in order to join components to form a final dental appliance suitable for long-term use in the oral environment.

 3D Printing Technology in Dentistry

-Two different 3D printing technologies are currently commercially available to dental laboratories.
-Both work by selectively exposing the liquid resin to a curing light source to form very thin layers of solid material.
-The layers are stacked upon one another to create the final 3-dimensional object.
-The main difference between the two technologies comes down to the type of light source used to solidify the resin.
-Stereolithography (SLA) uses a UV laser as its light source to solidify the resin material.
-Digital Light Projector (DLP) technology employs a digital projector set up in a tight grid of square pixels to project emitted light thereby curing the resin material.
-Stomadent employs 3D printers utilizing stereolithography technology in its digital workflow.
+Two different dental 3D printing technologies are currently commercially in use in most digital dental laboratories.
+Both work by selectively exposing liquid resin to a curing light source in order to form very thin layers of solidified material.
+These layers are then stacked upon one another to create the final 3-dimensional object.
+The main distinction between the two various 3D printers technologies centers around the type of light source used for resin solidification.

 What is the Quality of 3D Printed Restorations?